Saab Monster

 The Saab Monster was an experimental car made by Saab in 1959.
 This project was part of Saab's work in motorsport and the need to derive more power from their two-stroke powerplant.

 Design

 The project consisted of a 'Toreador Red' Saab 93 with all excess weight removed, including the bonnet, which was replaced by a plastic one.
 The engineers then installed two transversely-mounted 748 cc two-stroke, three cylinder engines, in a 'split in-line' configuration, driving the front wheels through a modified clutch and gearbox assembly.
-There drivetrain also used two distributors and an enlarged radiator.
+The drivetrain also used two distributors and an enlarged radiator.

 This arrangement gave the car about 138 bhp and a top speed of 196 km/h (achieved at Såtenäs airfield).

 The low weight and the 'drop' or aerofoil shape of the body gave the rear end a tendency to become airborne when approaching the top speed.
 The amount of torque, coupled with front-wheel drive, also gave rise to severe understeer.
 It was the combination of immense power and poor handling that gave rise to the name 'Monster'.